LOKE/loke-orm/README.md

 Designed to work with MySQL and a Unit or Work pattern.

-*Currently in early alpha stages.*
+*Currently in early alpha stages.
+NOTE: many-to-many relations no supported yet.*

 ## Overview